 Narm: The final battle with Galactus on the Helicarrier is epic, but slightly ruined since Galactus never shuts up and repeats the same 4 or so lines on a loop.
 Hearing "Foolish creatures, to come between Galactus and his meal!" every ten seconds sort of lessens the effect.

-Nausea Fuel: The "Dynamic" split-screen, when you have one co-op character flying around and another standing still trying to do an aiming task; or even worse, when both are in flight.
+The "Dynamic" split-screen, when you have one co-op character flying around and another standing still trying to do an aiming task; or even worse, when both are in flight.
 In different directions.
-Etcetera.
+It gets difficult to focus or not get dizzy.

 Numerous features introduced in the LEGO Star Wars sequels actually made their debut in the Gameboy Advance version of the first game.
 For example, the Jedi Mind Trick, Lightsaber Throw, and invincibility power-up, which would not be introduced to the console versions until The Original Trilogy, The Clone Wars, and The Complete Saga, respectively.